 Join other world-traveling tourists for this melting pot of all things performing arts.
 Last year’s festival saw the likes of Louis Pearl, the Amazing Bubble Man, the Manhattan Transfer, the Paul Taylor 2 Dance Company and Bermudian singer Heather Nova.
 The festival actually begins in January and runs through mid-March.
 The 2020 iteration will be the festival’s 45th.

 The festival starts on Jan.
 17, 2020, and runs until March 14, 2020.

-Calling all foodies: Join chefs Eric Ripert, Anthony Bourdain and Jose Andres on Seven Mile Beach for the annual Cayman Cookout.
-Celebrating its 10th anniversary, the five-day festival features cooking demonstrations, tastings, food pairings and mixology sessions from the celebrity chefs.
-The main event is hosted by The Ritz-Carlton, Grand Cayman, but several other resorts fronting Seven Mile Beach are offering special pricing as well.
+Calling all foodies: Join Chef Eric Ripert on Seven Mile Beach, as he hosts the annual Cayman Cookout.
+In its 12th iteration, the festival features cooking demonstrations, tastings, food pairings and mixology sessions from celebrity chefs.
+The main event is hosted by the Ritz-Carlton, Grand Cayman, but several other resorts fronting Seven Mile Beach offer special pricing as well.

 Key West, Florida

 Stuffing your face with holiday delicacies and festive drinks isn’t over yet.
 For one week at the end of January, indulge in a shrimp boil and partake in the 26th-annual Master Chefs Classic (only 450 people can attend) where restaurants compete in appetizer, entrée and dessert categories in the Key West Food and Wine Festival.

 This festival starts Jan.
 26, 2020, and ends on Feb.
 2, 2020.
 Tickets go on sale on Oct.
 1.